osrf/collision-benchmark/README.md

 This generally leads to many states in which the objects are colliding, and also states in which they are not (but in which they are still close to each other).
+Because this test uses two objects, we can refer to the test worlds as the *"two objects world"*.

-The two objects world is loaded multiple times, either multiple times with different physics engines, or with different representations of the objects (e.g. primitive *vs.* mesh), or both.
+A two-objects-world is loaded multiple times: either multiple times with different physics engines, or multiple times with different representations of the objects (e.g. primitive *vs.* mesh), or both.

-The test iterates through all AABB intersection states, moves the objects in the worlds accordingly with the AABB, so all worlds are in the same state; it then compares the output of the worlds.
+The test iterates through all AABB intersection states and moves the objects accordingly with the AABB, so all worlds are in the same state.
+It then compares the output of the worlds.
 If the worlds disagree about the collision state, a failure is triggered.

 The static tests can be run interactively or automated.
 In interactive mode, the test will stop at each failure so you can inspect it with gzclient.
-The default is automated mode.
+The default is automated mode, in which the failures are printed and the test then contiues.

 The test can also be set to save all the failure cases to *.world* files, which can be opened for inspection at a later point.